Zhaava/hse-acos-course/docs/part2os/05_Strings/lecture.md

      (the remaining part becomes in empty block).
    * If the next block is empty and is sufficiently large, extend the current block instead of freeing it, allocating a new one, and copying data.
-2. Improve memory utilization: footers are required only for free blocks (used for coalescing adjacent blocks).
+2. Improve memory utilization: footers are used for coalescing adjacent free blocks and required only for free blocks.
    This means that, for allocated blocks, they can be a part of the payload.
 To know whether the previous block is allocated or free, we can use lower bits of the current block's header.
-Block size is always multiple of 8, which means 3 lower bits are 0.
-The 0th bit is used to store the block status (allocated or free).
+Block size is always multiple of 8, which means that 3 lower bits are 0.
+The 0th bit is already used to store the block status (allocated or free).
    The remaining two are vacant.
+3. Improve performance of free block search: maintain an explicit double-linked list of free nodes.
+   This would allow skipping allocated nodes when searching.
+Pointers to the previous and next free node can be stored inside the body (payload) of a free block.
+This means that the minimal block size will be 24 bytes:
+   4 (header) + 8 (pointer to prev) + 8 (pointer to next) + 4 (footer).
+   Also, it is often recommended to align blocks.
+So, the recommended size is 32 bytes (+8 bytes alignment padding).

 ## Workshop